Resize Text: |

 C. Inactive Practice

-3. The Board may cancel registration of a practitioner who did not renew his PC for a continuous period of 5 years and have no address in Singapore where he can be found.
+3. The Board may cancel the registration of a practitioner who did not renew his PC for a continuous period of 5 years and have no address in Singapore where he can be found.

 D. Outcome of Application